Winter Hanging Baskets That Will Look Incredible all Season

 Crocus is an early flowering bulbous plant that blooms from early spring and, during mild winters, will shoot up even earlier.

-The following plants grow long overhanging trails so add depth to the hanging basket:
+The following plants grow long overhanging trails so I use them to add depth to the hanging basket:

 11) Creeping Jenny